Nezara viridula: Description

 The adult males can reach a body length (from front to elytral apex) of about 12.1 mm, while females are bigger, reaching a size of about 13.1 mm.
-The body is usually bright green and shield-shaped and the eyes are usually reddish, but they may also be black.
+The body is usually bright green and shield-shaped and the eyes are most commonly reddish, but they may also be black.
 There is a row of three white spots on the scutellum.
 They differ from the similar green stink bug (Chinavia hilaris) by the shape of their scent gland openings, which are short and wide in N. viridula, and narrow and long in the green stink bug.

 Color morphs

 Several distinct morphs can be distinguished by the pattern of their exoskeleton coloration.
 The most common morph is predominantly green (Nezara viridula f. smaragdula), a less common morph is green with white or yellowish front margins on the head and the thorax (Nezara viridula f. torquata Fabricius, 1775) and a very rare morph has a uniformly orange or yellow (occasionally pink) coloration (Nezara viridula f. aurantiaca).